Evolution and Limiting Configuration of a Long-Range Schelling-Type Spin System: Proof of the Size Theorem

 \end{lemma*}

 \begin{proof} Consider a neighborhood with radius $2^{0.5(1-H(\tau)+\epsilon/2)(1+\epsilon')^2N}$ centered at the origin.
 Using Lemma~\ref{Lemma:radical_region_prob}, w.h.p. there exists a radical region in this neighborhood.
 Using Lemma~\ref{Lemma:Trigger} a radical region is expandable w.h.p.
 Using Lemma~\ref{Lemma:bad_cluster}, w.h.p. there is no cluster of bad blocks with radius larger than $\csize$ in a neighborhood with radius $\rho$ centered at the origin in the initial configuration.
+This implies that the expandable radical region is not surrounded by bad blocks that can potentially stop its spread.
 Now consider a neighborhood with radius $3\csize$ centered at the center of the radical region.
-Since the event of having an expandable radical region at the center of this neighborhood and the event of this region begin a region of expansion are both increasing events in the change of a $\theta$-particle to a $\bar{\theta}$-particle, by an application of FKG inequality \cite{fortuin1971correlation} and using Lemma~\ref{Lemma:monoch_spread_1} this neighborhood is a region of expansion w.h.p. and this completes the proof. \end{proof}
+Since the event of having an expandable radical region at the center of this neighborhood and the event of this region being a region of expansion are both increasing events in the change of a $\theta$-particle to a $\bar{\theta}$-particle, by an application of FKG inequality \cite{fortuin1971correlation} and using Lemma~\ref{Lemma:monoch_spread_1} this neighborhood is a region of expansion w.h.p.
+Now, since the expandable radical region can turn the entire region of expansion monochromatic, this implies that this region is an expandable region and this completes the proof. \end{proof}

 The following lemma shows that in the initial configuration w.h.p. there is no part of an expandable region in an annulus around the origin whose width is $\rho'$.